 At this point I really wasn’t satisfied with how the front of the helmet looked.
 The angles seemed all off and the shape just wasn’t right.
 I decided to make my own.

 I wanted something that was flexible so it would make a nice curve that followed the inside (forehead) edge of the helmet.
 Thick poster board was the answer.
-Take a sheet of the poster board, cut it to fit in the helmet, and do a visual check.
+(This is literally a thick sheet of fiber board from a local craft store) Take a sheet of the poster board, cut it to fit in the helmet, and do a visual check.
 If the sheet is large enough, then it’s time to cut off the front of the helmet!

 Use a dremel with a cutting bit, or carefully use your favorite type of hand saw.